|Nutritional Guidelines (per serving)|

 - 1/2 cup sugar

 - 2-1/4 tsp active dry yeast (1/4 oz. pkg)

 - 5 cups bread flour

-- In large bowl, mix together eggs, milk, butter, salt, and sugar.
+In a large bowl, mix together eggs, milk, butter, salt, and sugar.
 Add warm water and yeast.
 Stir until yeast is dissolved.
 Mix in 4 cups flour.
-Cover batter with clean kitchen cloth and let set in warm place for 1 hour.
+Cover batter with a clean kitchen cloth and let set in warm place for 1 hour.

-- Stir down dough and mix in remaining cup of flour.
+Stir down dough and mix in the remaining cup of flour.
 Grease 9-inch tube pan and scrape batter evenly into tube pan.
-Cover tube pan and let dough rise in warm place for 3 hours or until doubled.
+Cover tube pan and allow the dough to rise in warm place for 3 hours or until doubled.

 Bake at 350 degrees F for 45 minutes or until bread is brown on top and sounds hollow when tapped on.
 Serve bread with butter while it is still warm.